KohaAloha/are-we-flying/docs/index.md

 }
 ```

-With that, we have a map that shows our plane, and when we're flying, updates our plane location and makes sure to center the map on its new location.
+With this code we have a map that shows our plane and updates our plane location as we're flying, making sure to center the map on its new location.

 <figure style="width: 60%; margin: auto; margin-bottom: 1em;" >
   <a href="duncan-bad.png" target="_blank">